 Conditions of these races are:

-The achievement of winning the entire three races for the English Triple Crown has not been succeeded by any horse since Canadian-bred horse Nijinsky, trained in Ireland and rode by jockey Lester Piggot.
+The achievement of winning the entire three races for the English Triple Crown has not been succeeded by any horse since the Canadian-bred horse Nijinsky, trained in Ireland and ridden by jockey Lester Piggot.

 American Triple Crown Races